-Whether you need a new real estate website or would like to switch or improve your existing one, at some point, you will come across WordPress.
+Whether you need a new real estate website or would like to switch or improve your existing one, you will come across WordPress at some point.

-And if you are considering making any change now, you might wonder if WordPress is actually good for real estate.
+And if you are considering making any changes now, you might wonder if WordPress is good for real estate.

 WordPress is good for real estate when it comes to its lead generation capacity; because of the vast possibilities to tailor its functionality and design to a particular real estate marketing strategy.

-Would you like to learn more about WordPress for real estate, what it is, the six benefits of using it for real estate, 36 free and premium real estate WordPress themes, and if it does support IDX?
+Would you like to learn more about WordPress for real estate, what it is, the six benefits of using it for real estate, 36 free and premium WordPress themes, and if it supports IDX?

 Then check out the rest of my article.